BJMdotNET/pr1nc3/index.md

   * For some sites I have managed to automate the conversion from link -> html file -> database entry.
      * But even in those cases I need to check the result, which is time-consuming.

+## Publications

+  * Can be websites, magazines, podcasts, YouTube channels, Facebook groups,...
+  * Publications sometimes have "bad" names, basically their domain name.
+     * Converting this into a proper name is a manual and time-consuming job.

 ## Authors

   * Apologies to the authors who are not mentioned in an article's overview.